Table of Contents

 - Desmond Chute – He was a member of the Tigullian Circle which grew around the prominent anti-Semite and Hitler sympathiser, Ezra Pound.
 I have not come across any suggestion that Chute shared these views, but he must have been aware of them and continued his friendship nonetheless.
 After the was he testified that Pound had never taken part in any anti-Semetic acts or been a member of any facist organizations.

 On the face of it, nothing could have been further away from the peaceful, independent, communal existence of the Guild that the nationalistic, authoritarian, militaristic parties that were gathering around Continental Europe and indeed making some headway in England.
 The question of how as many as five Guild supporters could have come anywhere near being snared into this faction is one that bears some scrutiny.

 The nature of British links to fascist politics is a complex matter, and much has been written about the attitudes of English Intellectuals and establishment figures to Nazism in the 1930s.
 I will limit myself to offering some disparate ideas which may form part of the answer, none of which should be seen as excusing this shocking tendency.

-- In the 1930s, the true nature of Fascism had yet to fully emerge though Nazism, and there was much interest through intellectual circles.
+- In the 1930s, the true nature of Fascism had yet to fully emerge as Nazism, and there was much genuine interest in intellectual circles.
 To some extent, this may have led to some cherry-picking of elements of Fascist ideology so that it seemed more balanced than it actually was.